-79. The Establishment Fee payable to the Responsible Entity on application is \$13,750 per Lot for up to five Sandalwood Lots and \$13,200 per Lot for six Sandalwood Lots or more (item 9A of the Schedule to the Lease and Management Agreement).
+- 79. The Establishment Fee payable to the Responsible Entity on application is \$6,250 for up to 11 Sandalwood Lots and \$6,000 for 12 Sandalwood Lots or more (item 9A of the Schedule to the Lease and Management Agreement). - 80.
+Fifty percent of the Establishment Fee will be deposited with an Independent Custodian.
+The deposited moneys will be released quarterly during the first year of the project to fund the Establishment Services.